 When I first visited Germany for the first time in 2002, I got the impression that everyone spoke English: My partner’s family, friends and acquaintances all spoke English.
 Even though, some were not fluent, all of them could express themselves fairly well in English.
-During that visit, we did a small tour of Germany starting from the small town in south west of Germany) near Heilbron where my partner’s family lived and headed to Berlin in the north about 600km away and then to Hamburg to the North-west and back.
+During that visit, we did a small tour of Germany starting from the small town in South west of Germany) near Heilbronn where my partner’s family lived and headed to Berlin in the north about 600km away and then to Hamburg to the North-west and back.
 During this trip, pretty much everyone I encountered spoke English.
 I also noticed an eagerness of sorts among the many Germans I met to speak English.
 Strangers would often ask me probably because I looked different whether I spoke French or English.
 Needless to say, I concluded that one could get by in Germany without speaking German which as I later found out was at best naïve and at worst, well, very naïve J.

 Living in Germany when you barely speak German

 A year after my first visit, we again visited Germany and this time I had an inkling that maybe not everyone spoke English.
-We drove to the southern town called Constance (in German it is called Bodensee) to visit his aunts and uncle.
+We drove to the southern town called Constance (in German it is called Konstanz) to visit his aunts and uncle.
 Constance is a border town bordering Switzerland and is a very popular tourist destination.
 His uncle and aunts’ English was halting and since I barely spoke German, my husband did most of the translations.